 Once leaky gut starts, it generally gets worse if not corrected.
 Toxins entering the circulatory system from the gut can go directly to the liver, and then on to the rest of the body.
 Along the way, they may create inflammation that can cause a host of complications and illnesses.
 On top of this, you now have to defend against diseases with a compromised immune system, since your gut is not working at its best.

-Preventing leaky gut may be one of the most important things you can do for your overall comfort, well being, disease prevention and immune system strength.
-And having prebiotic fibers in your daily diet can help keep your gut performing better, to help keep you healthier.
+And having prebiotic fibers in your daily diet can support your gut performing better, to help keep you healthier.